-The ESO programme leads to a qualification unique to the UK called ‘Integrated Masters Degree,’ It is essentially an undergraduate programme at Bachelors level (levels 4 to 6) for the first 3 years.
-To reflect the educational level of the programme in the final Year (Year 4), when students treat patients, this is at Level 7, which is at Masters level and includes the dissertation – hence the name ‘Integrated Masters in Osteopathy Degree’ (M.Ost).
-The ESO does not offer a separate Masters (post-graduate) course in Osteopathy, however, we do offer postgraduate seminars.
+The MOst is an integrated masters programme, a qualification unique to the UK.
+It is essentially an undergraduate programme at Bachelors level (levels 4 to 6) for the first 3 years.
+The educational level of the MOst programme in the final year (Year 4) is at level 7, which is Masters level – hence the name ‘Master of Osteopathy’ (MOst).

 Students spend up to 4 days per week in lectures or clinical training.
 Lecture hours are from 0915hrs to 1715hrs, with mid-morning and mid-afternoon breaks and 1.5hrs for lunch.
 The timetable is arranged so that students split their day between practical and theory classes – i.e students will not spend on entire day in one or other.
-For an example timetable please contact our Admissions team at firstname.lastname@example.org.
+For an example timetable please contact Admissions.

 We provide a wide range of resources to support the School’s curriculum and students have access to a online databases and academic libraries.
 Please visit our Facilities section for further information.